openEOPlatform/documentation/free_trial/index.md

 </figure>

 In the next step, you will only be required to fill in two fields:
-- *Justification for this access request*: Please provide your brief motivation in this field (1).
+- *Justification for this access request*: Please state: "30 day trial starting on DD/MM/YYYY" and fill DD/MM/YYYY with the date you want to start your trial period (1).
 - *Agree to Acceptable Use Policy and Conditions of Use (AUP)*: You will need to read (2) and accept (3) the AUP.

 You can finalize the registration form by clicking *'SUBMIT'* (4).